TongLing/tongling.github.io/_pages/about.md

 ### Upcoming website updates:

-- Add a completed list of News, tracing back to 2017 When I begin my PhD studies.
+- ~~Add a completed list of News, tracing back to 2017 When I begin my PhD studies.~~
-- Move my [blog](https://blog.csdn.net/tlonline) contents to this place.
+- ~~Move my [blog](https://blog.csdn.net/tlonline) contents to this place.
 I'm a bit upset about the CSDN.
 They used to be great place for technical blogs.
-They are now a place for advertisement and spams.
+They are now a place for advertisement and spams.~~
 - Update the teaching page, and upload teaching materials.
+- Upload my bachelor's thesis.
+- Add my 2018 symposium poster to the teaching's page.